 Native American Culture Itinerary

-Take Highway 16 southwest, then head south on Highway 385 past Hill City and Custer on Highway 385 visit the eighth wonder of the world, Crazy Horse Memorial, a monument under construction depicting the Oglala Lakota warrior, Crazy Horse.
-Sculptor Korczak Ziolkowski and Lakota Chief Henry Standing Bear officially started the Memorial in 1948 to honor the culture, tradition and living heritage of North American Indians.
+Located between Hill City and Custer on Highway 385 visit the eighth wonder of the world, Crazy Horse Memorial, a monument under construction depicting the Oglala Lakota warrior, Crazy Horse.
+Sculptor Korczak Ziolkowski at the request of Lakota Chief Henry Standing Bear started the Memorial in 1948 to honor the culture, tradition and living heritage of North American Indians.
 Korczak died in 1982 and his wife, Ruth, continued to oversee the project until her death in 2014.
 Today, the Ziolkowski children are continuing the dream of their parents.
 Explore the visitor’s center, The Indian Museum of North America, the Educational and Cultural Center and gift shop.
 Take the bus ride to the base of the mountain.
 Enjoy dinner at the Laughing Water Restaurant at Crazy Horse.
-Then head out to the veranda to experience the nightly laser light show, “Legends in Light” presented at dark from May through September.
+Stay for the nightly laser light show, “Legends in Light” presented at dark from May through September.

 This all- day tour starts in Rapid City and travels to the Pine Ridge Indian Reservation and includes stops at Red Cloud School and Wounded Knee Memorial.
 The Heritage Center of Red Cloud Indian School opened as a museum in 1982.
 It offers an outstanding collection of Native American fine arts and Lakota tribal arts, in a recently renovated facility located on the main campus of Red Cloud Indian School.
-The Heritage Center's fine arts collection includes over two thousand paintings, drawings, and sculptures representing a large number of different Native American tribal traditions.
+The Heritage Center’s fine arts collection includes over two thousand paintings, drawings, and sculptures representing many different Native American tribal traditions.
 Its tribal arts collection concentrates on traditional Lakota Tribal Arts.
-The Heritage Center serves as an extremely valuable cultural resource not only for the students of Red Cloud Indian School but also for students of the other reservation schools and for all the Lakota people of the Pine Ridge Indian Reservation.
+The Heritage Center serves as a valuable cultural resource not only for the students of Red Cloud Indian School but also for students of the other reservation schools and for all the Lakota people of the Pine Ridge Indian Reservation.

 Depending upon the tour company, you’ll also visit Oglala Lakota College and the Pine Ridge Chamber of Commerce both located in Kyle.
-From its conception in 1971, the mission of the Oglala Lakota College has been to provide the education credentials to students for them to compete for employment opportunities on the Pine Ridge Indian Reservation.
-As a result of having a college on the reservation, the Lakota people are now employed in teaching, nursing, human services, business, computer and vocational education.
+From its conception in 1971, the mission of the Oglala Lakota College has been to provide the education credentials to students for them to compete for employment opportunities on and off the Pine Ridge Indian Reservation in fields such as teaching, nursing, human services, business, computer and vocational education.
 The Oglala Lakota College was one of the first tribally controlled colleges in the United States.

 Take I-90 northwest towards Sturgis.
 Exit at Exit 30 and continue east on Highway 34, then north on Highway 79 to Bear Butte State Park.
 Mato Paha or “Bear Mountain” is the Lakota name given to this site.
 This geological formation is one of several intrusions of igneous rock in the Black Hills that formed millions of years ago.
 The mountain is sacred to many American Indian tribes who come here to hold religious ceremonies.
 Many American Indians see Bear Butte as a place where the creator has chosen to communicate with them through visions and prayer.
 During your visit, you will see colorful pieces of cloth and small bundles or pouches hanging from the trees.
 These prayer cloths and tobacco ties represent the prayers offered by individuals during their worship.
 Please respect these offerings and leave them undisturbed.

-Head back towards Sturgis and continue on west on Highway 14A to Deadwood.
-Then, take Highway 85 north about 2 minutes to enjoy Tatanka Story of the Bison, on the northeastern edge of Deadwood.
-Experience the larger than life bronze sculpture featuring 14 bison pursued by three Native American Horseback Riders.
+Head back towards Sturgis and continue west on Highway 14A to Deadwood.
+Then, take Highway 85 north about 2 minutes to Tatanka Story of the Bison, on the northeastern edge of Deadwood.
+Experience the larger- than- life bronze sculptures featuring 14 bison pursued by three Native American Horseback Riders.
 Wander through the hands-on Interpretive Center.
 Then, visit the Native American Gift Shop and enjoy lunch at the snack bar.